 They create brand loyalty, focus on habit formation, and retain customers

 It’s also extremely crucial to build positive relations with your customers from the get-go, especially those early-adopters, so that they’re likely to build a habit around using your app.
 You need to focus your efforts into providing rewards for engagement with your app, and being extremely responsive to customer needs.

 You absolutely need to make sure that you have positive feedback by being able to respond to customer concerns quickly and efficiently.
 This way, you not only know the ways in which you lack, providing you the opportunity to fail early and recreate your design or product or service in such a way that you fix early bugs and problems, but you receive positive reviews and have customers that are not only likely to keep coming back, but are likely to refer you to friends.

 Startups can easily make the mistake of forgetting that a new app or service, the solution to a problem, needs to be focused on creating such a need and demand for it that using it becomes a habit-forming process for your audience.
-There are plenty of other mistakes to look out for that we’ve detailed here.

 Additionally, one of the best ways to build brand loyalty is to have a specific brand that sets you apart from the competitors—but don’t focus on the competitors so much as ensuring you have a unique value proposition that sets you apart from the crowd.

 Get your users to invest a lot of time into your app or product in order to retain customers.
 One of the best ways to do this is through customer mapping, tracking every moment of engagement, and providing rewards for traveling through your product’s narrative.
 By walking them through the path, hopefully by using persuasive design and emotional design, you allow them to freely and willfully invest a lot of time into using your product.
 And this is absolutely crucial, because, well, think about it: if they’ve spent hours and hours uploading pictures or building a network through your product, they’re unlikely to start that process over again with a new service.